The Spring Equinox

 March 21.
 It is now March 20.

-equinox in 2007, and not again until 2102.
+equinox in 2007, and won't again until 2102.

-More spring equinox facts from The Seasons:
+More spring equinox facts from The Seasons by the Astronomy Club of Tulsa:

 The direct rays (of the Sun) are at the equator